munificent/craftinginterpreters/book/strings.md

 ## Operations on Strings

 Our fancy strings are there, but they don't do much of anything yet.
-A good first step is to make the existing print code not barf on the new value type:
+A good first step is to make the existing print code not barf on the new value type.

 ^code call-print-object (1 before, 1 after)

-If the value is a heap-allocated object, it defers to a helper function over in the "object" module:
+If the value is a heap-allocated object, it defers to a helper function over in the "object" module.

 ^code print-object-h